-The data indicate that average water temperatures were higher by 0.6°C at the residual flow (Hydro Road) and 0.7°C at the lower (Rimu Street) reaches subsequent to the 100 L/sec increase in residual flow over the three month summer periods.
-However, upstream (ambient) average river water temperature has also increased (by 0.5°C) over the same period, indicating that the increases downstream may predominantly be due to natural climatic variability.
+The data indicate that average water temperatures were higher by 0.6 C at the residual flow (Hydro Road) and 0.7°C at the lower (Rimu Street) reaches subsequent to the 100 l/s increase in residual flow over the three month summer periods.
+However, upstream (ambient) average river water temperature has also increased (by 0.4 C) over the same period, indicating that the increases downstream may predominantly be due to natural climatic variability.
 Warmer waters from Lake Mangamahoe discharged through the powerhouse may also have accentuated lower river temperature increases.
 A confounding factor has also been the significant loss of mid-summer data prior to 1998 (40% of data) for the Hydro Road site (due to vandalism of the loggers etc), thereby depressing the true average water temperature at the site before the summer residual flow releases were increased, and some loss of similar data from the upstream SH3 site (20% of data).

-The percentages of the total time that river temperatures were above various temperatures within the range of 16°C to 20°C have generally increased by about 8 to 11% since the implementation of higher residual flow at both sites downstream of the intake weir (Table 9), but the influences of natural upstream river temperature increases (4 to 8% over the same range), absence of critical data, and warming of Lake Mangamahoe waters must also be taken into account.
-Periods of exceedances of 23°C at the two lower reach sites have increased by 2% with no significant increase in exceedances of 25°C which have remained at less than 1% of the period.
+The percentages of the total time that river temperatures were above various temperatures within the range of 16 C to 20 C have generally increased by about 6 to 10% since the implementation of higher residual flow at both sites downstream of the intake weir (Table 9), but the influences of natural upstream river temperature increases (3 to 6% over the same range), absence of critical data, and warming of Lake Mangamahoe waters must also be taken into account.
+Periods of exceedances of 23 C at the two lower reach sites have increased by 1 to 2% with no significant increase in exceedances of 25 C which have remained at less than 1% of the period.

-Changes in downstream water temperatures between the intake weir and each of the two lower river monitoring sites (Hydro Road in the lower residual flow reach, and Rimu Street in the lower river) are summarised in Table 10 for the 600 L/sec and 700 L/sec summer residual periods and compared for the different residual flow regimes in Figure 13.
+Changes in downstream water temperatures between the intake weir and each of the two lower river monitoring sites (Hydro Road in the lower residual flow reach, and Rimu Street in the lower river) are summarised in Table 10 for the 600 l/s and 700 l/s summer residual periods and compared for the different residual flow regimes in Figure 13.